FoundUPS

 Subscriptions

-Monthly subscription fees ($2.95–$49.95) are converted to BTC at market rate and locked.
-The subscriber receives UP$ allocation — never the BTC itself.
+Monthly compute purchases ($2.95–$49.95) are converted to BTC at market rate and locked.
+Humans buy compute — never touch BTC or tokens directly.

 2